Margaret Rose, Managing Partner

-Margaret Rose, (Trinidad and Tobago) LLB (Hons) UWI, L.E.C.
-LLM Corporate Commercial Law, is an attorney at law, called to the bar of Trinidad and Tobago in 1995.
+Margaret Rose, LLB (Hons) UWI, L.E.C., LLM Corporate Commercial Law, is an attorney at law, called to the bar of Trinidad and Tobago in 1995.
+Ms. Rose is currently completing doctoral research at the Institute of Policy Research, University of Bath, United Kingdom.
 Qualified to practice throughout the Commonwealth Caribbean and with extensive litigation and jury trial experience, Ms. Rose is Managing Partner and Head of the Public Procurement Practice at Rose Law Caribbean.
-The firm’s particular areas of practice include criminal, anti-corruption, governance and procurement law, construction and community law.
-During the period 1994 – 1998, Ms. Rose lectured in the areas of Equity and Trust Law, Company Law and Contract Law in the London (External) LLB Programme.
+The firm’s particular areas of practice include criminal, anti-corruption and white collar crime, corporate and public governance and procurement law, construction and community law.
+During the period 1994 – 1998, while practicing Ms. Rose also lectured in the areas of Equity and Trust Law, Company Law and Contract Law in the London (External) LLB Programme.
 Between 1995 and 2002 Ms. Rose practiced principally in the areas of criminal and public law and appeared at both the High Court and the Appellate Court.

 From 1995 – 2011 Ms. Rose appeared in several capital matters in the Criminal Assizes and holds an almost unblemished record of acquittals save one which conviction was subsequently set aside by the Privy Council and a manslaughter verdict reinstated.
 Also during the course of her practice in Trinidad and Tobago, Ms. Rose appeared in the first confiscation proceedings, first paper committal proceedings, first prosecution under the Computer Misuse Act 2002, the first judicial review proceedings where a decision to interdict a public servant’s salary was quashed and the first successful case of misfeasance in public office by a public official.